65.2K

 Episodes

-Join Jo Frost and Peter Lynas for a conversation asking what does it mean to be human.
-This season dives behind cultural trends, headlines and everyday encounters to explore some of the biggest issues of our day using the Being Human lens as a new apologetic for the 21st Century.
-All the while exploring how we can show that it’s God’s story that ultimately defines being human today.
+Join Jo Frost and Peter Lynas for a conversation asking what it really means to be human.
+Listen in as they discuss some of the biggest issues of our day, all the while exploring how we can ensure that it’s God’s story that ultimately defines who we are and how we live our lives.

 Episodes